lifia-unlp/Kobold/web-extension/readme.md

-# Kobold event interception ewb-extension
+# Kobold event interception web-extension

 In order to work, Kobold needs to incercept and record events that take place while using your web application.
-This is achieved via incerception code that is injected in all of your application's web pages.
+This is achieved via interception code that is injected in all of your application's web pages.

 This web-extension, once installed in your browser (Chrome of Firefox only), will intercet UI events in all pages from all sites.
 Interception behaviour will stop once you uninstall the web-extension and restart your browser.